Everyone (yes, even if you didn’t attend), please submit a Zimfest 2019 Post-Festival Survey.

 Announcing Zimbabwean Guests at Zimfest 2019

-Zimfest 2019 welcomes our first-ever female Zimbabwean marimba specialist, Tafadzwa “Zwa” Gapara!
+Zimfest 2019 welcomed our first-ever female Zimbabwean marimba specialist, Tafadzwa “Zwa” Gapara!
 A graduate of Midlands State University in musicology, Zwa spent several years touring in South Africa with the Royal Vibrations Marimba Band and Soweto Gospel Choir and is now teaching in Bulawayo.
-Also new to Zimfest is Kelvin Chikumbirike, a Harare music educator who has taught nyunga nyunga and marimba at a number of institutions including the Jairos Jiri Association, working with disabled individuals.
+Also new to Zimfest was Kelvin Chikumbirike, a Harare music educator who has taught nyunga nyunga and marimba at a number of institutions including the Jairos Jiri Association, working with disabled individuals.
 Kelvin is currently engaged in a project teaching nyunga nyunga to homeless youth and inmates.

-Pamela and Sinini Ngwenya have had to withdraw from Zimfest 2019 due to visa and paperwork delays.
+Pamela and Sinini Ngwenya had to withdraw from Zimfest 2019 due to visa and paperwork delays.
 We hope to see them at a future Zimfest.

 Music Dancing Across Borders

 The Zimfest Association Board has chosen to carry over the 2018 theme, “Music Dancing Across Borders” for Zimfest 2019.
 Considering that circumstances for immigrants and citizens both here in the United States and in Zimbabwe continue to be under threat, we remain steadfast in the belief that music and dance are unifying forces around the world.
 We look forward to dissolving borders and creating togetherness at Zimfest 2019.